 Table 5.
-H2TU-C-202 List 3E Standard Config Screen Options
+H2TU-C-202 List 4E Standard Config Screen Options

-Standard Config Screen Options Selection Description Loopback Timeout ^(a) NONE Disables automatic time-out cancellation of all loopbacks.
+J.8 Standard Config Screen Options Selection Description Loopback Timeout ^(a) NONE Disables automatic time-out cancellation of all loopbacks.
 120 Sets automatic cancellation of all loopbacks to 120 minutes after initiation.
 Loop Attenuation Threshold 0 through 40 dB Determines the maximum loop attenuation before an alarm is declared.
 Zero disables the alarm.
 The loop attenuation threshold can only be set through the HiGain maintenance screens.
 32 dB Default value.
 Margin Threshold 0 to 15 dB Determines the minimum allowable margin below which a system alarm can occur.
 Zero disables the alarm.
 The Margin (Alarm) Threshold can only be set through the HiGain maintenance screens.
 5 dB Default value.
-DS1 Frame Formatting AUTO Configures the HiGain HDSL2 system to operate in an auto-framing (AUTO) mode.
-It detects and locks to both SF or ESF DS1 frame patterns.
-Line and path performance parameters are maintained and displayed.
+DS1 Frame Formatting AUTO Configures the HiGain HDSL2 system to operate in an auto-framing (AUTO) mode in which it continuously searches the input DS1 bit stream for a valid SF or ESF frame pattern.
+Both line and path performance parameters are maintained.
 Unframed payloads will cause the ES-P and SES-P counters to increment.
-UNFR Configures the same as AUTO except unframed payloads do not cause the ES-P and SES-P counters to increment.
+UNFR Configures HiGain HDSL2 system to operate in an unframed mode.
+This mode disables the auto framing process and forces the system to function as a transparent bit pipe.
+Only line parameters are considered when monitoring DS1 performance.
 DS1 Line Coding B8ZS Places both the H2TU-C and H2TU-R into their B8ZS modes.
 AMI Places both the H2TU-c and H2TU-R into their AMI modes.
 H2TU-C 0 Sets the Equalizer to DSX-1 for 0 to 132 feet.
 Equalization (a) See "H2TU-C 133 Sets the Equalizer to DSX-1 for 133 to 265 feet.
 Equalization 266 Sets the Equalizer to DSX-1 for 266 to 398 feet.
-(EQL) Option." on page 19.
-399 Sets the Equalizer to DSX-1 for 399 to 532 feet. page 19.
+(EQL) Option." on 399 Sets the Equalizer to DSX-1 for 399 to 532 feet. page 19.
 533 Sets the Equalizer to DSX-1 for 533 to 655 feet.
 H2TU-R Line Buildout Sets the DS1 receive level output toward the Customer Interface (CI).
 H2TU-R Line Buildout can only be set through the maintenance screens.
 0 dB Sets the DS1 RLBO level toward the CI to 0 dB. -7.5 dB Sets the DS1 RLBO level toward the CI to -7.5 dB. -15.0 dB Sets the DS1 RLBO level toward the CI to -15.0 dB.
 Alarm Pattern See "Alarm AIS Enables the HiGain HDSL2 system to output an AIS payload at its DS1 ports for LOSW and DS1 LOS.
-For priority resolution, see Figure 28 on page 44.
+For priority resolution, see Figure 27 on page 43.
 Pattern (ALMP) Option." on page 19.
 LOS Enables the HiGain HDSL2 system to output an LOS condition at its DS1 ports for LOSW and DS1 LOS.
-H2TU-R TLOS Loopback ENA Enables a logic loopback at the H2TU-R when an LOS occurs at its DS1 input, if enabled at the H2TU-R. For priority resolution, see Figure 28 on page 44.
+H2TU-R TLOS Loopback ENA Enables a logic loopback at the H2TU-R when an LOS occurs at its DS1 input, if enabled at the H2TU-R. For priority resolution, see Figure 27 on page 43.
 DIS Disables Transmit Loss of Signal (TLOS) logic loopback.
 Network Loopback Pattern AIS Enables the H2TU-R to transmit an AIS towards CI for any network loopback.
-For priority resolution, see Figure 28 on page 44.
-LOS Enables the H2TU-R to transmit an LOS towards CI for any network loopback. (a) This option is co ontrolled through t the DIP switch setting.
+For priority resolution, see Figure 27 on page 43.
+LOS Enables the H2TU-R to transmit an LOS towards CI for any network loopback.